 Instructions

-Make the dough
+Make the dough:

 - Place the dough hook on the electric mixer and mix on low speed for 8-10 minutes, or until the dough forms a ball around the hook.
 It should be slightly tacky to the touch but not really stick to your fingers.

 - Transfer the dough to a large greased bowl.
-Cover with plastic wrap and a kitchen towel and allow to sit in a warm spot for 1 hour, or until the dough has doubled in size.
+Cover with plastic wrap or a kitchen towel and allow to sit in a warm spot for 1 hour, or until the dough has doubled in size.

-Mix the filling
+Mix the filling:

 Assemble the rolls